by the Center for Human-Carnivore Coexistence (5/20)

 Wolves sexually mature at age two and can reproduce most of their lives.
 Under natural conditions, average wolf lifespan is about 5-6 years.
 In human-dominated landscapes, lifespan is less, with most mortality due to humans.15 Wolves can live up to 14 years, although this is rare.

 Wolves typically mate in January through March and sometimes mate for life.
-After a gestation period of about 2 months, four to six pups are born in early spring and are cared for by the entire pack.
+After a gestation period of about two months, four to six pups are born in early spring and are cared for by the entire pack.
 By seven to eight months, pups are almost fully grown and begin traveling with adults.
 A maturing wolf may stay with the pack and attempt to gain a breeding position.
 More often, it may leave to try to find a mate and start a new pack.

 Gray wolves use many different habitat types, from Arctic tundra to forests, grasslands, and deserts wherever there is enough prey and where they are tolerated by humans.
 In the western United States, the best habitat for wolves is on public lands where both these needs are met.
 In the Rocky Mountains, wolves feed on a variety of prey, primarily elk, but also deer and occasionally moose.
 In Yellowstone National Park, elk make up about 90% of their diet.
 Wolves also eat small mammals, insects, and berries.